About Us

 • Millions of dollars won nationally in repairs!

-Since our inception in 2004, ACORN members have won millions of dollars in cities like Toronto, Ottawa, Hamilton, Halifax, Calgary, New Westminster, Surrey, Burnaby and Mississauga in repairs!!
-ACORN has been extremely successful in getting hundreds of thousands of tenants in buildings who are struggling with roaches, bedbugs, mould, plumbing issues etc. to do actions.
+Since our inception in 2004, ACORN has been extremely successful in getting hundreds of thousands of tenants in buildings who are struggling with roaches, bedbugs, mould, plumbing issues etc. to do actions.
+While some tenants have waited for years to get changes in their buildings, direct actions by tenants have resulted in quick and concrete changes.
 These actions have not only exposed the landlord’s negligence in maintaining their buildings but have helped tenants win millions of dollars in repairs.
-While some tenants have waited for years to get changes in their buildings, direct actions by tenants have resulted in quick and concrete changes.
-Collective action works!

 • BC ACORN secures a historic win to stop Additional Rent Increase in New Westminster